google/guava/README-typetools.md

 mvn package -Dmaven.test.skip=true -Danimal.sniffer.skip=true && \
 mvn source:jar && \
 mvn javadoc:javadoc && (cd target/site/apidocs && jar -cf ${PACKAGE}-javadoc.jar com)
-# To get this to work for 24.1, I had to fix syntax errors with periods in serialVersionUID.
-# Search for: long serialVersionUID.*\.

 ## This does not seem to work for me:
 # -Dhomedir=/projects/swlab1/checker-framework/hosting-info